In this article

 4. Personal asset protection: By building business credit, you can help separate your personal and business finances, protecting your personal assets in case of business financial troubles.

-Building and establishing business credit for your LLC is a gradual process that requires patience, persistence, and smart financial habits.
+Building your LLC’s credit score is a gradual process that requires patience, persistence, and smart financial habits.

 Let's explore some key steps you can take to establish and improve your LLC's credit score.

-1. Obtain an EIN: Get an EIN for free online.
+1. Apply for an EIN: Get an EIN for free online.
 This number is essential for establishing your LLC's credit.

 2. Open a business bank account: Use your EIN to open a business bank account.
 Keep your personal and business finances separate to maintain the LLC's distinct credit identity.